Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 5. **Hashing Values**: The original paper uses 160-bit hashes to avoid collision and to ensure that the keys are uniformly distributed across the address space.

+6. **Some Maths**:
+    - The probability that two hashes have a common prefix of length $l$ is $2^{-l}$.
+    - The numbers of rows in the routing table is fixed at the beginning and is equal to the number of bits in the address space.

 \newpage

 ## Pastry